Cross-Release Shared Utility Code Reuse

 If the shared utility code is generated from library subsystems that are shared across models, you cannot reuse the code across releases because the code is release-specific—the symbol name and file name mangling includes the release number.
 The administrator must add the shared utility code generated for each release to the shared code folder.

-For most shared utility code files, you can specify master copies that you can reuse
+For most shared utility code files, you can specify central copies that you can reuse

 across releases without modifying the files.
 With some files, for example,